Harith100/LazyGrader/README.md

 # 💤 Lazy Grader

-**Lazy Grader** is an AI-powered exam evaluation system that automates grading by combining handwriting recognition, NLP, and a web-based dashboard.
-Just provide the question paper, answer key, and scanned student answer sheets — the system handles everything from evaluation to score distribution!
+**Lazy Grader** is an AI-powered exam evaluation tool that assists grading by combining handwriting recognition, NLP, and a web-based dashboard.
+Just provide the question paper, answer key, and scanned student answer sheets — the system handles everything from evaluation to score distribution!.

+This does not use LLM for correction, because of hallucinations instead a simple equation exploits the embeddings to provide good correction in a hallucination free way.

 ---